Migraine is a frustrating

 the frequency and intensity of migraine attacks.
 (2) A recent meta-analysis

-in Headache reported that aerobic exercise for migraine patients
+in Headache explained that aerobic exercise for migraine patients

 dropped the number of migraine days.
 (3) These are valuable